Field Notes

 Conclusion

-CIP-105 creates a problem that only Helix Labs can solve.
-By turning locked CC into productive $pCC, we let Canton's Super Validators maintain their commitments to the network while still putting their capital to work.
+CIP-105 creates a problem Helix Assets is built to solve.
+By turning locked CC into productive $pCC, Canton's Super Validators can maintain their commitments to the network while still putting their capital to work.
 No bridges.
 No wrapped assets.
 No trust assumptions.
 Just native capital, made productive.

 And this is just the beginning.